Back to DWU AI Articles

 AMT / Non-AMT Mix Percentage of par outstanding subject to the Alternative Minimum Tax; AMT bonds carry wider spreads due to a narrower investor base

-TIC has replaced NIC as the standard measure for awarding competitively bid bond sales because it accounts for the time value of money—a $1 million payment in Year 1 is more costly than the same payment in Year 20.
+TIC has replaced NIC as the primary measure for awarding competitively bid bond sales because it accounts for the time value of money—a $1 million payment in Year 1 is more costly than the same payment in Year 20.

 The Refunding Decision